Humbermed

 Please note that our doctors do NOT undertake PADI recreational dive medical examinations.

-Both Dr Clayton and Dr Williams are registered with OGUK and are able to undertake the required medical assessments stipulated by Oil and Gas UK Ltd.
+Both Dr Clayton and Dr Williams are registered with OEUK and are able to undertake the required medical assessments stipulated by Offshore Energies UK Ltd.

 Every offshore worker must undergo and pass a medical examination which classifies them as medically fit to work in the offshore environment.
-For UK waters, only physicians who are approved by the Oil & Gas UK Health Advisory Committee, should carry out the examination.
-Oil & Gas UK's former title is UKOOA.
+For UK waters, only physicians who are approved by the Offshore Energies UK Health Advisory Committee, should carry out the examination.
+Offshore Energies UK were previously known as Oil and Gas UK and prior to that UKOOA.

-With effect from 1st January 2018 you can book an OGUK medical and have the Assessment of Fitness for in-water training using Category A PSTASS Emergency Breathing Equipment medical done at the same time - just select this option when booking your medical using the online booking system.
+You can book an OEUK medical and have the Assessment of Fitness for in-water training using Category A PSTASS Emergency Breathing Equipment medical done at the same time - just select this option when booking your medical using the online booking system.

 What to bring with you for your offshore medical: